Arrests and Layoffs at City College of San Francisco

 The college says the layoffs reflect enrollment declines, but faculty leaders say the layoffs will encourage students to leave the college.

-On Thursday, San Francisco police arrested faculty members and their supporters, who has been camping out to protest the cuts, SFGATE reported.
+On Thursday, San Francisco police arrested faculty members and their supporters, who had been camping out to protest the cuts, SFGATE reported.

 Opinions on Inside Higher Ed